Dirstac/Arcade64-EssencePatch/README.md

 Added movement optimization for all fighting games (By GSC2007).

-The Arcade64 "GUI" EkMAME source code has been implemented (By KAZE).
+The Arcade64 "GUI" EKMAME source code has been implemented (By KAZE).

 The Arcade64 "GUI" new icons have been implemented (By KOF2112).